vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 In the introduction to the Mrgendra Tantra occurs the following quotation, giving the names of the ten Siva Tantras.
 This authority is different from that quoted by Jayaratha :

-*Kāmikam Yogajam vātha tathā Cintyaśca Kāraṇam Ajitam Dīpta Sūkşmau ca Sahasrasca tathāṁśumān Suprabhedastathā hyete saivāh samparikīrtitah."
+*Kāmikam Yogajam vātha tathā Cintyaśca Kāraṇam Ajitam Dīpta Sūkṣmau ca Sahasrasca tathāṁśumān Suprabhedastathā hyete saivāh samparikīrtitah."

 Introd., Mr. T., P. 2.